 All transfer point bus stops and major intersections are called out by an automated system on all WestCAT vehicles.

 You may travel with a service animal such as a guide dog or canine companion.
 For Dial-A-Ride and ADA Paratransit passengers, please inform the dispatcher at the time you book your trip that you will be traveling with a service animal.
-All service animals must be on a harness and sit on the floor, out of the aisle.
+Service animals must be under the control of his or her handler at all times.
 Pets and other non-service animals may be carried on WestCAT only in a properly secured cage or carrier.
 For complete details about Service Animals and Pets on WestCAT buses, click here.

 If you require additional clarification as to what ADA regulations have defined as a service animal please call (510) 724-7993.